d4v3y0rk/ffpass/README.md

 Once you have those thing setup you can issue commands and check the status of your vehicle like this:

-`node car.js --status`      // returns vehicle status information
+`node car.js --command=status`      // returns vehicle status information

-`node car.js --status --locate`     // returns vehicle status information with address from google maps
+`node car.js --command=status --locate`     // returns vehicle status information with address from google maps

-`node car.js --start`       // issues engine start command to the vehicle
+`node car.js --command=start`       // issues engine start command to the vehicle

-`node car.js --stop`        // issues engine stop command to the vehicle
+`node car.js --command=stop`        // issues engine stop command to the vehicle

-`node car.js --lock`        // issues door lock command to the vehicle
+`node car.js --command=lock`        // issues door lock command to the vehicle

-`node car.js --unlock`      // issues door unlock command to the vehicle
+`node car.js --command=unlock`      // issues door unlock command to the vehicle

 ## Heroku